Electrician Insurance

 Professional liability insurance

-A professional liability insurance policy covers legal expenses when an electrician's mistake or missed deadline leads to a lawsuit.
+A professional liability insurance policy covers legal defense costs when an electrician's mistake or missed deadline leads to a lawsuit.
 It's also called errors and omissions insurance (E&O).

 BEST FOR